cyberboy666/recurBOY/workshop_prep.md

 - try getting the [1.8" display] running -> python first - maybe think about directly in of if time permits?
 - reading button presses, direct and from matrix -> working with [pad4pi] package -> will then extend this to of

+### things still to order

+i still need to order the pi0s, they are close tho. waiting on the power supply to test how it works will the pi - then can order a bunch ... also need to get resisters, pots, maybe a few thonkiconn jacks and pcbs ofcourse - hopefully things dont get lost !

 [raspberry pi zero]: https://www.berrybase.de/raspberry-pi-zero-v1.3
 [smaller screen (1.8"?)]: https://www.aliexpress.com/item/32996979276.html